 Asset, liability and equity accounts are listed first in a COA.
 These accounts are used to generate the balance sheet, which shows your business’s financial health at a specific point in time.

 Revenue and expense accounts are listed second.
 These accounts are used to generate the income statement, which shows your business’s profitability over time.
-Here’s an example of how a chart of accounts is typically organized, including account type and examples of the types of transactions or subcategories each account may include.
+Here is an example of how a chart of accounts is usually organized.
+It includes account types and examples.
+It also lists common transactions or subcategories for each account.

 Account Type: Assets